greenelab/deep-review/sections/03_categorize.md

 EHR data where high-quality labeled examples are also difficult to obtain [@tag:BeaulieuJones2016_ehr_encode].

-`TODO: add radiography, CT, MRI`
+`TODO: filter TL stuff and move to Discussion:TL section?` In radiological image analysis, deep learning techniques are increasingly used even when dataset size is not big enough to train large capacity models from scratch [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl
+@tag:Rajkomar2017_radiographs @tag:Lakhani2017_radiography].
+All these
+studies demonstrate successful transfer of features learnt from natural image datasets, such as ImageNet [@tag:Russakovsky2015_imagenet].
+This approach is known as transfer learning (see Discussion).
+Shin et al. [@tag:Shin2016_cad_tl] compared various deep network architectures, dataset characteristics, and training procedures for computer tomography-based (CT) abnormality detection.
+They concluded that in case of three-dimensional data networks as deep as 22 layers can be useful for such problems despite the limited size of training datasets.
+However, they note, that choice of a specific architecture, parameters, and fine-tuning needed is very problem and dataset-specific.
-Deep learning methods are gaining popularity as a method for computer tomography-based (CT) abnormality detection.
-However, this type of tasks often depends on both lesion localization and appearance.
-Moreover, since is three-dimensional, it makes application of standard neural networks computationally unfeasible due to the curse of dimensionality.
+However, this type of tasks often depends on both lesion localization and appearance that pose challenges for CNN-based approaches.
+Moreover, straightforward attempts to capture useful information in three dimensions simultaneously make applications of standard neural network architectures computationally unfeasible due to the curse of dimensionality.

-Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets pose a challenge to deep learning applications.
-For example, Amit et al.
-[@tag:Amit2017_breast_mri] investigated the tradeoffs between using pre-trained models from a different domain and retraining a small-size CNN on MRI images They showed that smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform  a pre-trained out-of-domain classifier.
+Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets and large dimensionality represent challenges to deep learning applications.
+For example, Amit et al. [@tag:Amit2017_breast_mri] investigated the tradeoffs between using pre-trained models from a different domain and retraining a small-size CNN on MRI images.
+They showed that smaller network trained with sufficient data augmentation on few hundred images from a few dozen patients can outperform a pre-trained out-of-domain classifier.

 In addition to radiographic images, histology slides are also being analyzed with deep learning approaches [@tag:Litjens2016_histopath_survey].